ASGI

 Options

-The GraphQL app accepts two options at the moment:
+The GraphQL app accepts the following options at the moment:

 Extending the view